Gareth Owen Sound Designer

-Gareth Owen Sound Designer is an nine-time Tony & Olivier Award winner and nominee specialising in musical theatre in London’s West End, on Broadway, and internationally.
+Gareth is a nine-time Tony & Olivier Award winner and nominee specialising in musical theatre sound design in London’s West End, on Broadway, and internationally.

-He was then nominated for an Olivier Award for his West End production of Terry Johnson’s musical, End of the Rainbow starring multi-award-winning Tracie Bennett as Judy Garland.
+He was then nominated for an Olivier sound design Award for his West End production of Terry Johnson’s musical, End of the Rainbow starring multi-award-winning Tracie Bennett as Judy Garland.
 The show later transferred to Broadway where he went on to pick up a further Tony nomination for Best Sound Design.

-In recent years Owen collected a 2nd Oliver nomination for Top Hat, and, after five nominations, finally won the Oliver for Best Sound Design in 2014 with the London production of Merrily We Roll Along.
+In recent years Owen collected a 2nd Oliver nomination for Top Hat, and, won the Oliver for Best Sound Design in 2014 with the London production of Merrily We Roll Along.

-In 2015 Owen won the Olivier for Sound Design for the second consecutive year, this time for Memphis at the Shaftesbury Theatre, starring Beverley Knight.
-Composed by David Bryan from Bon Jovi, and directed by Christopher Ashley, this marked his sixth win/nomination in a row.
+In 2015 he won the Olivier for Sound Design for the second consecutive year, this time for Memphis at the Shaftesbury Theatre, starring Beverley Knight.
+Composed by David Bryan from Bon Jovi, and directed by Christopher Ashley.
 He also received the prestigious Pro Sound Award for his work on the same production.